The First of Long Island Corporation (FLIC): History, Ownership, Mission, How It Works & Makes Money

 Original location

-The bank's original location was in Glen Head, New York.
+The bank's original location was in Glen Head, New York, a vital part of its community banking focus.

 Founding team members